-Students on full-time postgraduate taught programmes are required to spend the Summer vacation (ie from the end of the Summer Term to the beginning of the Autumn Term) working on a 60-credit project/ dissertation.
-This period is considered equivalent to term time for these students and the 20 hours maximum working hours applies.
+Students on full-time postgraduate taught programmes are required to spend the summer vacation (eg from the end of the summer term to the beginning of the autumn term) working on a 60-credit project/dissertation.
+This period is considered equivalent to term time for these students and the maximum limit of 20 working hours applies.
 There are no restrictions on the number of hours you can work during official vacation periods on your course such as Christmas and Easter.